 At lunch, there is overlap for grades K-5 and 6-8; therefore, a single menu can be used to meet the needs of children in grades K-8.
 The daily minimum requirements for food components are identical.
-However, in order to meet the meal pattern and dietary specifications for both age/grade groups , menu planners must work within the following parameters: 8-9 oz eq grains/week, 9-10 oz eq meats/meat alternates/week, average daily calorie range 600-650, and average daily sodium limit \leq less than or equal to 1,230 mg (Target I effective SY 2014-2015).

-Note: When monitoring compliance with the grains and meat/meat alternate weekly ranges, the State agency will assess compliance with the daily and weekly minimum requirements only.
+However, in order to meet the meal pattern and dietary specifications for both age/grade groups, menu planners must work within the following parameters: 8-9 oz eq grains/week, 9-10 oz eq meats/meat alternates/week, average weekly calorie range 600-650, and average weekly sodium limit ≤less than or equal to 1,230 mg (Target I).
+(Note: When monitoring compliance with the grains and meat/meat alternate weekly ranges, the State agency will assess compliance with the daily and weekly minimum requirements only.)

-Menu planners must adapt in order to offer menus that meet requirements for grades 6-8 and 9-12 in a single school, since one single menu with the same amounts of food will not work.
-Additionally, the new meal pattern does not allow for schools with a grade configuration with one grade above or below the grade grouping to follow the predominant grade group requirements (as was previously allowable).
-However, modest adaptations can be made to menus to accommodate both grade groups in a single school.
+For grades 6-8 and 9-12 in a single school, one single menu with the same amounts of food will not work.
+However, the following modest adaptations can be made to menus to accommodate both grade groups in a single school.

-One way to ease menu planning for these two grade groups within one school is to start with a menu that is appropriate for grades 6-8, then add in a few additional foods for the older grade group.
-For the older children (grades 9-12), the fruit and vegetable minimums must be met.
-Therefore, on top of the requirements for the 6-8 group, schools must make available to the older children: 1⁄2 cup more fruit daily, 1⁄4 cup more vegetables daily and across the week: 1⁄2 cup more red/orange, 1⁄4 cup other, 1⁄2 cup additional (any subgroup) vegetables.
+One way to ease menu planning for these two grade groups within one school is to start with a menu that is appropriate for grades 6-8, then add in a few additional foods for the older children in grades 9-12.
+For example, for the fruit and vegetable components, on top of the requirements for the 6-8 group, schools must make available to the older children: 1⁄2 cup more fruit daily, 1⁄4 cup more vegetables daily and across the week: 1⁄2 cup more red/orange, 1⁄4 cup other, 1⁄2 cup additional (any subgroup) vegetables.